alan-turing-institute/gateway-middleware/readme.md

-# Science Gateway Middleware
+# Simulate Middleware

-The science gateway middleware stores the current status of all cases and jobs.
+The simulate middleware stores the current status of all cases and jobs.
 It does minimal processing, and serves primarily as a persistent store of state (but not of data).